JonathanWilbur/family-stack/README.md

      stack will be exposed to the Internet.
 Try using `openssl rand -base64 12` to generate good passwords.
 6. Run `./install.sh`.
 In a few minutes, you should have a running stack.
+   - This script is NOT idempotent.
+Do NOT run it twice or more!
 7. Seed your X.500 Directory with data.
 See [these](https://wildboar-software.github.io/directory/docs/tutorial01)
    [tutorials](https://wildboar-software.github.io/directory/docs/tutorial02) for
    an idea of how to do this.